 When Monk, Natalie and Kendra are at the acupuncturist tent, when Kendra hands a photo of Stork over to Annie for identification, there's a brief close-up that goes by very fast of Stork and another woman with grins on their faces.
 It may not be noticed the first time, but only if you freeze it will you notice that it's a photo of Kendra and Stork posing (you can tell from the way her hair falls over her left eyebrow).
 It appears to have been taken no more than a day or so before the murder because that appears to be the San Francisco Band Jam stage backdrops in the background.
 And although Kendra mentions earlier as just being Stork's closest friend and NA sponsor, this photo, and the ones seen in his trailer later on, seem to imply that she may have actually been his girlfriend.

-In "Mr. Monk and the Genius," when Natalie opens the second of Patrick Kloster's books, you will notice on the left side a page with a list of all of Patrick's other books, which include Ultimate Chess Tactics, The War Of Chess, Winning Endgame Play, Ninja Chess, Unbeatable Chess Strategies, Play Chess and Conquer, Grandmaster Chess Secrets, Five Moves Ahead, and Power Chess Strategy.
+In "Mr. Monk and the Genius," when Natalie opens the second of Patrick Kloster's books, you will notice on the left page a list of all of Patrick's other books, which include Ultimate Chess Tactics, The War Of Chess, Winning Endgame Play, Ninja Chess, Unbeatable Chess Strategies, Play Chess and Conquer, Grandmaster Chess Secrets, Five Moves Ahead, and Power Chess Strategy.

-In "Mr. Monk's 100th Case," when James Novak is introducing Monk's case to the TV audience, you will see crime scene photos of corpses on the display behind Novak.
+In "Mr. Monk's 100th Case," when James Novak is introducing Monk's case to the TV audience, you will see crime scene photos of bodies on the display behind Novak.
 These include photos of Debbie Ringel's mauled body lying in a toolshed from "Mr. Monk And His Biggest Fan" and the dead body of Tony Gamelobo upright in his car from "Mr. Monk and the Buried Treasure".